xrrhythmsuk/xruk-player/assets/tunes/drum-bass.md

 **History:** First mentioned in 2010 by RoR Bremen and developed on a transnational basis between 2009 and 2010.
 Barking Bateria also mentions a tune with this name [on their website](https://web.archive.org/web/20061023061031/http://www.barkingbateria.co.uk/samba.htm) in 2006, although it's not clear if it's the same tune.

-If you're wondering why there's no Break 1 or Break 3, it's because this is where the deeply cursed Everybody Dance Now breaks came from (short was Break 1, long added Break 3).
+If you're wondering why there's no Break 1 or Break 3, it's because this is where the deeply cursed Everybody Dance Now breaks came from (short was Break 1, long added in Break 3).

 ## Difficulty